 Guardians can bash opponents up-close with a standard melee strike (by tapping R1 or the right bumper or equivalent by default on controllers; keyboard default is "C").
 When melee energy is full, a better melee ability is available.
 Full-energy melee strikes have better reach and damage than standard melee, along with additional effects like shield, health, or ability energy regeneration.

 Class abilities do a variety of things depending on the subclass.
 They tend to offer effects that can benefit an entire fireteam, if used cooperatively.
 Using class abilities to complement teammates goes a long way toward making tough firefights winnable.
 For Hunter, class abilities are dodge maneuvers activated by double-tapping the crouch button.
 For Titan and Warlock, class abilities help fireteams stand their current ground, bolstered by temporary buffs or cover.
 These are activated by holding the crouch button.

 Supers are the most powerful tools in Guardians’ arsenals.
 A Super’s expression depends on a Guardian’s chosen subclass, but the end result is a devastating attack (or temporary alternate state) that’s capable of laying waste to many minor opponents at once, or heavily damaging a boss.
-Defeating enemies with a Super generates Orbs of Light, which teammates can collect to quickly build up more Super energy.
+Defeating enemies with a Super generates Orbs of Power, which teammates can collect to quickly build up more Super energy.
 Coordinated teams use Supers judiciously to help everyone get Supers more often, greatly increasing fireteam lethality.